johnsaviy/tooling/README.md

 This is for test purpose - JENKINS PROJECT 1

-This is for checking trnasfer over ssh
+This is for checking trnasfer over ssh/putty